KordelFranceTech/Olfaction-Vision-Language-Embeddings-Models/README.md

 ```

-If you leverage the CLIP or SigLIP models, please cite:
+With any use of COLIP, please also cite the original CLIP and SigLIP papers:
 ```
     @misc{radford2021clip,
         title        = {Learning Transferable Visual Models From Natural Language Supervision},